Please ensure Javascript is enabled for purposes of website accessibility

 PUBLIC WORKS

-PUBLIC WORKS, a major artistic program of the Public Theater, aims to restore and build community by connecting people through the creation of extraordinary works of art.
-Public Works is animated by the idea that theater is a place of possibility, where the boundaries that separate us from each other in the rest of life can fall away.
+PUBLIC WORKS, a major civic artistic program of The Public Theater, aims to restore and build community by connecting people through the creation of extraordinary works of art.
 Working with partner organizations in all five boroughs, Public Works invites community members to take classes, participate in programming, attend performances, and join in the creation of ambitious works of participatory theater.
 Public Works deliberately blurs the line between professional artists and community members, creating theater that is not only for the people, but by and of the people as well.
-Public Works exemplifies The Public's long-standing commitment to putting community at the core of the theater's mission.
 Public Works seeks to create a space where we can not only reflect on the world as it is, but where we can propose new possibilities for what our society might be.
-The Public Works model continues to be adopted by theaters across the country, and around the world.

 COMING UP